These applesauce muffins are incredibly fluffy, moist, and bursting with dreamy fall flavors.

 - For mini muffins, check for doneness after 12 minutes.

-- Let the muffins cool for 5 minutes in the tin before you transfer them onto a wire rack.
-This will allow the muffins to firm up.
+- Let the muffins cool for 5 minutes in the tin.
+This helps them to firm up.
+After that, transfer them to a wire rack to cool.

 More Muffin Recipes You’ll Love